rouroulike/clash/Breaking-Changes-in-1.0.0.md

 * `FINAL` in rules is no longer valid.
 Use `MATCH` instead.
 * `SOURCE-IP-CIDR` in rules is no longer valid.
 Use `SRC-IP-CIDR` instead.
 * `experimental` is now deprecated.
 The former `experimental.interface-name` is now `interface-name`.

+For more version history, look at the release notes.
+I think Dreamacro spent a lot of time to write them. 😆